TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2018/Index.rst

 * The :ref:`Coding Guidelines chapter <t3coreapi:cgl>` of TYPO3 Explained got major additions by Sybille Peters.
-She is active in the documentation area at various places and for instance continuously improves the :doc:`Contribution workflow <t3contribute:Index>` document.
+She is active in the documentation area at various places and for instance continuously improves the :ref:`Contribution workflow <t3contribute:start>` document.
 Thanks a ton for this!

 * We see an increasing number of persons changing details of the documentation all over the place, too many to mention in person.
 This is great!
 We try our best to review pull requests in time and